Feb 4, 2017

-In searching for current information on our rights as Foreigners in Mexico, we found that other websites have chosen to take down their key information, key facts, and key realities.
-Even though ‘Duck & Cover’ drills are built into some people’s mentalities, we’re going to shinny out onto several limbs of facts … that may make some readers uncomfortable … because we think our communities & individual foreigners can benefit from knowing both our rights & knowing the details of Mexican Law ….
+While searching for current information on our rights as Foreigners in Mexico, we found that other websites have chosen to take down their key information, key facts, and key realities.
+In any case … we think our expat communities & individual foreigners can benefit from knowing both our rights & knowing the details of Mexican Law ….

 plus It’s Constitution Day, next Monday…